shred/acme4j/README.md

 It is an independent open source implementation that is not affiliated with or endorsed by _Let's Encrypt_.

+## Work in Progress!

+In this branch, the latest draft of the ACME protocol is being implemented.
+It is not meant for production.
+There are no servers that fully support this draft at the moment.

+Use the [master branch](https://github.com/shred/acme4j/tree/master) for production purposes.

 ## Features

-* Supports ACME protocol up to [draft 02](https://tools.ietf.org/html/draft-ietf-acme-acme-02), with a few parts of [draft 03](https://tools.ietf.org/html/draft-ietf-acme-acme-03) and [draft 04](https://tools.ietf.org/html/draft-ietf-acme-acme-04)
+* Supports ACME protocol up to [draft 04](https://tools.ietf.org/html/draft-ietf-acme-acme-04)
 * Easy to use Java API
 * Requires JRE 8 or higher
 * Built with maven, packages available at [Maven Central](http://search.maven.org/#search|ga|1|g%3A%22org.shredzone.acme4j%22)